PLarboulette/spark-structured-streaming/README.md

 # spark-structured-streaming

-Little project to play with Spark Structured Streaming, Scala, Avro and Kafka
+Little project to play with Spark Structured Streaming, Scala, Avro and Kafka, PostgreSQL.

 ## Tools